HERBAL DRUG IS BETTER THAN ALLOPATHIC DRUG IN THE TREATMENT OF RHEUMATOID ARTHRITISHTML Full Text

 Rheumatoid arthritis, Causes, Biological agents, Treatment, Side effect, Herbal drug

-INTRODUCTION: Immune system of our body plays a crucial role, as an overactive immune system may lead to certain fatal disease because of various hypersensitive or allergic reactions which may cause numerous derangements; loss of normal capacity to differentiate self from non-self-resulting in immune reactions against our own cells and tissues called autoimmune diseases.
-Certain common autoimmune diseases like myasthenia gravis, serum sickness, pernicious anaemia, reactive arthritis etc., are the severe issues for medical and pharmaceutical community because of unknown aetiology 1.
+INTRODUCTION: Immune system of our body plays a crucial role, as an overactive immune system may lead to certain fatal disease because of various hypersensitive or allergic reactions which may cause numerous derangements; loss of normal capacity to differentiate self from non-self-resulting in immune reactions against our cells and tissues called autoimmune diseases.
+Certain common autoimmune diseases like myasthenia gravis, serum sickness, pernicious anaemia, reactive arthritis, etc., are the severe issues for medical and pharmaceutical community because of unknown aetiology 1.

-The exact pathophysiology is still unknown but release of certain free radicals such as nitrous oxide and superoxide radicals generated as by-products of cellular metabolism.
+The exact pathophysiology is still unknown but the release of certain free radicals such as nitrous oxide and superoxide radicals generated as by-products of cellular metabolism.
 The release of such free radicals may induce the production of interleukins (IL) and tumor necrosis factor (TNF-α) from T-cells which ultimately influence the production of growth factors, cytokines and adhesive molecules on immune cells as such factors may cause tissue destruction and inflammation Fig. 1.
-Pathological changes in RA are hyperplasia of synovial membrane, infiltration of inflammatory cells and neovascularization, which results into cartilage erosion and articular destruction 5.
+Pathological changes in RA are hyperplasia of the synovial membrane, infiltration of inflammatory cells and neovascularization, which results in cartilage erosion and articular destruction 5.

 FIG. 1: NORMAL JOINT AND RHEUMATOID ARTHRITIS AFFECT JOINT